 [Section 39F inserted by No. 25 of 1985 s.
 304; amended by No. 110 of 1985 s.
 127; No. 24 of 1987 s.
 144; No. 73 of 1995 s.
 139; No. 55 of 2004 s.
 1055.]

 39G.
-Appeal against refusal to extend time for objection on appeal
+Review of refusal to extend time for objection on appeal

 (1) A person who is dissatisfied with a decision of the Corporation to refuse to extend the time for service of an objection or for service of a notice requiring the Corporation to refer the relevant entry in the records to the State Administrative Tribunal for a review may serve on the Corporation a notice requiring the Corporation to refer the decision to refuse to extend time to the State Administrative Tribunal for a review.

-(2) Upon receipt of such notice the Corporation shall promptly refer the decision to the State Administrative Tribunal for a review.
+(2) Upon receipt of such notice, the Corporation shall promptly refer the decision to the State Administrative Tribunal for a review.

 (3) The Corporation is to effect the reference by forwarding the notice to the executive officer of the State Administrative Tribunal together with the objection and a copy certified by or on behalf of the Corporation of —